nehaljwani/team.exiv2.org/book/IMaEA.md

 The final step is to take the PDF to the local print shop to have it printed and bound.

 All the documentation for Exiv2 is written in markdown with the exception of the Unix man page exiv2.1  I find markdown easy to use and quickly produces very satisfying results.
-The Graphics for the book were drawn using OmniGraffle 6.4 on my MacBook Pro.
+The Graphics were drawn using OmniGraffle 6.6.2 on my MacBook Pro.

 <center>![Robin](RobinEuphonium.jpg)</center>